skgrange/saqgetr/cran-comments.md

-## New package version
+# New package version

-This is a minor package update submission with minor changes to improve compatibility with dplyr 1.0.0.
+This is a minor package update submission with changes to improve compatibility with dplyr 1.0.0.

 # Test environments